oqtopus-team/test-suite/README.md

 # OQTOPUS Test Suite

-This repository contains external testing tools for the OQTOPUS system.
-It provides comprehensive testing capabilities including scenario tests and other validation tools to ensure the proper functionality of the OQTOPUS quantum computing platform.
+This repository contains external testing tools for the OQTOPUS quantum computing platform.

+## Contents

+- **[scenario-tests/](scenario-tests/)** - Scenario tests for quantum job execution using runn framework

-## Overview
+## Quick Start

-The OQTOPUS Test Suite is a collection of external testing tools designed to validate various components and functionalities of the OQTOPUS system from outside the system.
-Currently, scenario tests are implemented, with additional test types planned for future implementation.
+1. Navigate to the test directory you want to run
+2. Follow the instructions in the respective README.md file

+For detailed usage instructions, see the README.md in each test directory.